MrOlm/inStrain/docs/example_output.rst

   The percentage of bases in the scaffold that have at least min_cov coverage (e.g. the percentage of bases that have a nucl_diversity value and meet the minimum sequencing depth to call SNVs)

 breadth_expected
-  This tells you the breadth that you should expect if reads are evenly distributed along the genome, given the reported coverage value.
+  :term:`expected breadth`; this tells you the breadth that you should expect if reads are evenly distributed along the genome, given the reported coverage value.
 Based on the function breadth = -1.000 * e^(0.883 * coverage) + 1.000.
 This is useful to establish whether or not the scaffold is actually in the reads, or just a fraction of the scaffold.
 If your coverage is 10x, the expected breadth will be ~1.
 If your actual breadth is significantly lower then the expected breadth, this means that reads are mapping only to a specific region of your scaffold (transposon, prophage, etc.)

 nucl_diversity_median
   The median :term:`nucleotide diversity` value of all bases in the scaffold that have a :term:`nucleotide diversity` value calculated